Diversity, Equity, and Inclusion (DEI) community logo guidelines

 At Red Hat, DEI communities are associate-led groups that help their community members and allies to build stronger internal and external networks through social, educational, and outreach activities.

 Clear space is the area around the logo that should not have text, distracting graphics, or other logos.
+This allows the logo to be legible and stand out.
 The clear space for DEI community logos is at least the height of the letter "e" in the word "Red."

-DEI community logos are produced in 2 full-color versions: standard and reverse.
-They are also produced in two-color versions and one-color versions.
+DEI community logos are produced in 2 full color versions: standard and reverse.
+They're also produced in one-color versions, but you should use the full color versions unless there's a production constraint requiring only one color.

 When including a DEI community logo on a digital application, always include the Red Hat logo somewhere nearby.